Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser

-Here, $\phi _\mathrm{c}$ and $\phi _\mathrm{cc}$ represent the nonlinear phase shifts accumulated by $E_\mathrm{c}$ and $E_\mathrm{cc}$, respectively. $E_\mathrm{cs}$ and $E_\mathrm{ccs}$ are the $s$-components reflected by PBS2, while $E_\mathrm{cp}$ and $E_\mathrm{ccp}$ are the $p$-components transmitted through PBS2.
-The angle $\theta$ refers to the angle of the QWP.
-It can be seen that the angle $\theta$ affects the relative amplitudes of the output components $E_\mathrm{cs}$ and $E_\mathrm{ccs}$, but not those of the intracavity components $E_\mathrm{cp}$ and $E_\mathrm{ccp}$, which are always equal.
-This equality is the reason for the stable existence of the significant spectral differences between the intracavity pulses and the pulses at the superposition and interference ports.
-The QWP angle that enables the mode-locking of the laser is not $45^\circ$ or a multiple of $45^\circ$~\cite{li_probing_2022}, hence the amplitudes of $E_\mathrm{cs}$ and $E_\mathrm{ccs}$ are never equal, leading to a distinct difference in the spectral profile of interference port in Fig.~\ref{fig6} compared to other ports.
-Furthermore, under different pump powers, the amplitude difference between $E_\mathrm{cs}$ and $E_\mathrm{ccs}$ also varies, and their interference results in periodic peaks at the spectral center~\cite{zhang_observation_2024}.
-When the pump is at the lowest that can maintain mode-locking, the intensity difference between the two pulse components at the interference port is small, resulting in better coherence of the output pulses.
+Here, $\beta$ and $\pm \theta$ are the reciprocal and nonreciprocal phase bias, respectively. $\phi _\mathrm{c}$ and $\phi _\mathrm{cc}$ represent the nonlinear phase shifts accumulated by $E_\mathrm{c}$ and $E_\mathrm{cc}$, respectively. $E_\mathrm{cs}$ and $E_\mathrm{ccs}$ are the $s$-components reflected by PBS2, while $E_\mathrm{cp}$ and $E_\mathrm{ccp}$ are the $p$-components transmitted through PBS2.
+Fig.~\ref{fig4}(c) shows the optical intensity of each component varies with nonreciprocal phase bias $\theta$.
+Since $\beta$ is the $\pi /4$ rotation angle of FR, it follows from the equations that $E_\mathrm{cs} = E_\mathrm{ccs}$, and the angle $\theta$ only affects the relative amplitudes of the intracavity components $E_\mathrm{cp}$ and $E_\mathrm{ccp}$.
+This precisely explains the significant spectral differences observed in Fig.~\ref{fig3} between the intracavity pulse and the pulses at the superposition and interference ports.
+Furthermore, under different pump powers, due to the difference of the actual gain in fiber loop, the amplitude difference between $E_\mathrm{cs}$ and $E_\mathrm{ccs}$ also varies, and their interference results in periodic peaks at the center of the spectrum~\cite{zhang_observation_2024}.
+When the pump power is at the minimum value required to sustain mode-locking, the intensity difference between the two pulse components at the interference port is small, resulting in better coherence of the output pulses.

-As shown in Fig.~\ref{fig9}(b), the two light $E_\mathrm{c}$ and $E_\mathrm{cc}$ interfere at PBS2, the output light intensity is
+As shown in Fig.~\ref{fig4}(b), the two light $E_\mathrm{c}$ and $E_\mathrm{cc}$ interfere at PBS2, the output light intensity is